 - For new developments we have a compulsory metering policy, these developments will have smart enabled meters as standard which will be turned to smart functionality in line with the regional roll out of Smart infrastructure, which allows us to collect the data on a daily basis.

 - For existing metered customers, when your existing meter is ready to be replaced, we will exchange it for a Smart meter in line with the regional roll out of Smart infrastructure which allows us to collect the data on a daily basis.
-If your area has smart capability, we will inform you in advance of meter exchange that you will be transitioning to a Smart meter.

 - For Domestic Meter Optants we will install a Smart Meter if your property is in an area with, or due to have Smart capability soon.
 In line with our customer metering policies, you can within a two year period from install ask us to not be billed by a meter reading.
 The meter will remain in place and be used for improved service only, not for billing.